L0stSoul/vim-config/README.md

 Go to the next line with error/warning                    | `]`
 Go to the previous line with error/warning                | `[`
 **▶ Advanced Javascript features (if Tern is available)** |
-If variable is under cursor, go to its definition         | `leader td` Find all refs for the variable under cursor               | `leader tr` Smart rename a variable and all references to it          | `leader tn` **▶ Code completion**                                     |
+Find all refs for the variable under cursor               | `leader tr` Smart rename a variable and all references to it          | `leader tn` **▶ Code completion**                                     |